-Our model illustrates that distributive motives inherent to democratic decisionmaking can positively and negatively affect green transitions.
+Our model is tailored to gasoline tax policy, but its mechanisms apply more broadly.
+Distributive motives inherent to democratic decision-making can positively and negatively affect green transitions.
 Citizens' private investments in durable goods depend on (expectations of) public policies, which in turn depend on citizens' investment choices.
 For those aspiring to prevent or escape a climate trap, this suggests a complementarity between advocating for policy changes and influencing citizens' choices.